felixcandido/felixcandido/README.md

 - 🔥 Junior Developer focused on NodeJS

-- 🌱 I’m currently learning the NestJS framework and PostgreSQL with TypeORM
+- 🌱 I’m currently learning the NestJS framework and solidity language

 - 📚 Studying system analysis and development at UNIFASB
 <br><br>